-- (2) (3) Staff is considering changes to the parking regulations contained in the Zoning By-law as per the Parking Master Plan and Implementation Strategy.
-This includes a review of shared parking formulas.
-Changes to parking requirements are not being considered through this amendment. - (4) The zoning amendment will permit the additional listed uses even if they are not a legally existing use as per exempt site 2 policies in the Official Plan (15.3.4.2).
-These additional uses are only permitted in existing buildings (15.3.4.2) and must be limited (15.3.2.2).
-Expansions beyond 10% do not meet the vision and intent of Official Plan policies in limiting expansions to existing buildings or structures that do not meet built form policies. - (5) Manufacturing, warehousing and distribution are not appropriate accessory uses for buildings with direct frontage onto Hurontario Street.
-Within Intensification Areas, ground floor accessory uses are encouraged in office buildings to support office employees and add to the vibrancy and mix of transit-supportive uses (10.2.4, 15.3.2.4.d). - (6) The specifics of the zoning regulations will be stated in the zoning amendment and as such, a zoning map schedule will no longer be necessary.
+· · · · · · · · · · · · · · · · · · · the two properties (2) (3) Staff is considering changes to and distribution, also (2) Permit shared parking, the parking regulations contained in be permitted as driveways and aisles the Zoning By-law as per the Parking accessory uses in across all Orlando Master Plan and Implementation buildings that do not properties Strategy.
+This includes a review of have frontage onto (3) Permit parking structures shared parking formulas.
+Changes to Hurontario Street.
+This and/or parking decks to parking requirements are not being will allow more be built and shared and/or considered through this amendment. flexibility of uses on accessed across all (4) The zoning amendment will permit larger sites, but will not Orlando properties the additional listed uses even if they impact the ability of the (4) Ensure all additional are not a legally existing use as per City to achieve permitted uses for exempt exempt site 2 policies in the Official development of the site 2 are properly Plan (15.3.4.2).
+These additional desired, higher order reflected in the zoning uses are only permitted in existing uses that are intended amendment and allow buildings (15.3.4.2) and must be to front the LRT expansion up to 100% of limited (15.3.2.2).
+Expansions corridor. existing gross floor area beyond 10% do not meet the vision (6) No action required.
+(5) Add manufacturing, and intent of Official Plan policies in (7) That the zoning warehousing and limiting expansions to existing amendment be revised distribution as accessory buildings or structures that do not to remove reference to uses meet built form policies. the streetwall (6) Add a Zoning Map (5) Manufacturing, warehousing and percentage Schedule for properties distribution are not appropriate requirement for special identified as Special Site accessory uses for buildings with sites where an 6 in the Official Plan direct frontage onto Hurontario exemption was granted (7) Closer consideration of Street.
+Within Intensification Areas, in the Official Plan. streetwall requirements ground floor accessory uses are (8) No action required. for exception sites where encouraged in office buildings to (9) No action required. they do not apply in the support office employees and add to short term - e.g. special the vibrancy and mix of transit- site 7 in the Official Plan supportive uses (10.2.4, 15.3.2.4.d).
+(8) Ensure policies of special (6) The specifics of the zoning site 8 of the Official Plan regulations will be stated in the are appropriately reflected zoning amendment and as such, a in the exception zone for zoning map schedule will no longer the property to permit be necessary.